MrJacobSullivan/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
-Support your answer with concepts introduced in class and from your personal research on the web.
+Support your answer with concepts introduced in class and from your personal research on the web.\

+React JS is a frontend Javascript framework.
+It is used to exrapolate the difficulty of working with the DOM.

-1. Describe component state.
+2. Describe component state.\

+Component state are variables declared and handled within a component.

-1. Describe props.
+3. Describe props.\

+Props are variables that are passed to a component from its parent.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?\

+Side effects are like functions that are called when a certain event occurs.
+You can have a an effect trigger when a state variable changes by supplying the state variable inside an array.